Arthur Harden

 Sir Arthur Harden, FRS (12 October 1865 – 17 June 1940) was a British biochemist.
 He shared the Nobel Prize in Chemistry in 1929 with Hans Karl August Simon von Euler-Chelpin for their investigations into the fermentation of sugar and fermentative enzymes.
-He was a founding member of the Biochemical Society and editor of its journal for 25 years.
+He was a founding member of the Biochemical Society and editor of the Biochemical Journal for 25 years.

 Biography

 Early years

-Arthur was born to Scottish Presbyterian businessman Albert Tyas Harden and Eliza Macalister.
+Harden was born to Scottish Presbyterian businessman Albert Tyas Harden and Eliza Macalister.
 His early education was at a private school in Victoria Park run by Dr Ernest Adam.
-He went to study in 1877 at a Tettenhall College, Staffordshire, and entered Owens College in 1882, now the University of Manchester, in 1882, graduating in 1885.
+He went to study in 1877 at Tettenhall College, Staffordshire, and entered Owens College, now the University of Manchester, in 1882, graduating in 1885.
 He studied chemistry under Professor Roscoe at Owens College and was influenced by J.B.
-Cohen.
+Cohen (author of The Owens College Course of Practical Organic Chemistry).